andyk/jsos/README.md

 To get started, you can use a JSOS `Var` to turn your JS "value" (which can be an object, class, primitive, data structure, etc.) into a "transparently persisted" equivalent of itself.
 For the types that support mutations (or transformations via an immutable-style interface)--i.e., things other than primitives--at each mutation/transformation (either via a mutable `Var` or `ImmutableVar`), the new updated is transparently serialized and stored to (one or more) undelying ObjectStore implementations (e.g. to a Postgres JSONB column) as a new `Val`.

 ## Using Supabase
+To use Supabase as a backend for Jsos, you need to

+1. Create 2 tables: one for the "vals" (map from hash to json object) and one for the "vars" (map from name, namespace to hash).
+2. Set up RPC's (i.e. create postgres functions) that allow for batched reads/writes of "vals".
+3. Increase the API row limit from 1000 (till we implement pagination)
+4. Set environment variables

+### Set up the necessary tables
-To use Supabase as a backend for Jsos, you need to set up a Supabase project that has the two simple tables: `jsos_objects` and `jsos_vars` with the schemas as follows:
+Set up a Supabase project that has the two simple tables: `jsos_objects` and `jsos_vars` with the schemas as follows:

 ```
 create table